Grade Point Averages

 Letter grades on file with the registrar at the end of a semester are final unless an error in calculating the grade is discovered.
 If so, the instructor must file a grade change form, explaining the error.
 This form requires the approval of the department chair and is then processed by the registrar.
 Grade changes not consistent with academic policy will be reviewed by the appropriate dean.
-The student will receive an email notifying them when the change has occurred.
+The student will receive an updated grade mailer reflecting the grade change.
 Permitting a student to submit missing work or extra credit to improve a grade is not acceptable.
-It is the student's responsibility to call the instructor's attention to a possible grading error in a timely manner, typically during the semester following that in which the questioned grade was received.
+It is the student’s responsibility to call the instructor’s attention to a possible grading error in a timely manner, typically during the semester following that in which the questioned grade was received.
 If twelve months have elapsed since the grade was issued, no grade change will be made.

 Students having academic grievances should adhere to the following procedures:

 - A student complaint will first be presented by the student to the faculty member associated with the grievance.
 The student should contact the faculty member as soon as possible, or within 30 days after completing the course, and attempt to resolve the issue.
 The faculty member will respond to the student as soon as possible.

 - If the student is unable to resolve the concern with the faculty member, the student may forward the complaint to the chair of the relevant department.
 The chair will convene a departmental Academic Grievance Committee, which will review the grievance and seek a resolution in a timely manner.